MarwanMbarki/xml-api/README.md

-#XML VEHICLE - MARWAN
+# XML VEHICLE - XDESIGN

-This an Web application to deal with an XML data.
+This is a Web application to deal with an XML data.

 * User can Upload an XML file to the Database.
 * Fetch readable data to the browser from the Database.